CiscoDevNet/roomdevices-macros-samples/Close WebApp/README.md

 ## Setup

 1. Open the JavaScript file `WebApp Close.js` and fill in the list `WebApps` on the top of the file.
 Add the WebApp name and url you wish to see in you home screen.
 In case you are only interested in the close webapp/webview panel, leave the webApps variable empty like so  `const webApps = []`.
 The macro have to be activated while the device is out of call.

-## Additional Information
-##### XAPI
-Documentation for the XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).

 ## Disclaimer
 This example is only a sample and is **NOT guaranteed to be bug free and production quality**.